Best free PC games to play today

 7. Star Wars: The Old Republic

-Keep in mind though, that subscriptions are still available, and will give you more in-game potential and end-game content.
-All the story missions, however, are still available for free – it just might take a bit longer now.
+Subscriptions are available for more in-game potential and end-game content, but in true best free games fashion, all the story missions are still accessible for free – it just might take a bit longer now.

-It’s worth your time just to see the Star Wars universe from different sets of eyes, like the hyper-professional Imperial Agent and Bounty Hunter.
-If you want to go with the dull option and just have a generic Jedi Knight, though – you can totally do that.
+It’s worth your time just to experience the Star Wars universe from different sets of eyes, like the hyper-professional Imperial Agent and Bounty Hunter.
+If you want to go with the dull option and just have a generic Jedi Knight, though – you can totally do that as well.

 8. Forza Motorsport 6 Apex

-When Xbox head Phil Spencer said he was going to bring the console's best franchises to the PC, he wasn't joking around.
-Among these notable series is Forza Motorsport.
+When Xbox head Phil Spencer said he was going to bring the console's best franchises to the PC, he wasn't kidding.
+Among these notable games is Forza Motorsport.

-Forza Motorsport 6 Apex in particular brings a complete Forza Motorsport game to PC gamers for the first time – before Forza Horizon 3 came out in 2016.
-While it’s not quite the full-fledged experience you can expect with full entries to the series, Forza Motorsport 6 Apex is the best free game would could have asked for from Microsoft’s long-standing racing series.
+Forza Motorsport 6 Apex in particular brought a complete Forza Motorsport game to PC gamers for the first time – before Forza Horizon 3 arrived in 2016.
+It’s not quite the full-fledged experience you get from full entries to the series.
+However, Forza Motorsport 6 Apex is the best free game that we could have asked for from Microsoft’s long-standing racing series.